isedwards/kb/linux/ssh.md

-Separate servers by local/remote and by project with `Include` directives in `~/.ssh/config`, e.g.:
+Separate servers into subdirectories by local/remote and by project with `Include` directives in `~/.ssh/config`, e.g. for a group called `dev`:
 ```
 Include ~/.ssh/dev/config
 ```